lmcgartland/graphene-file-upload/README.rst

 ``graphene-file-upload`` is a drop in replacement for the the GraphQL view in Graphene for Django, and for Flask-Graphql.
-It supports multi-part file uploads that adhere to the `Multipart Request Spec`_.
+It supports multi-part file uploads that adhere to the `Multipart Request Spec <https://github.com/jaydenseric/graphql-multipart-request-spec>`_.

 It currently supports Python 2.7 and 3.4+.